Abelo9996/barebone_database/README.md

 ### concurrency

 The `concurrency` directory contains a skeleton for adding multigranularity locking to the database.
-You will be implementing this in Project 4.

 ### databox

-Our database has, like most DBMS's, a type system distinct from that of the programming language used to implement the DBMS.
-(Our DBMS doesn't quite provide SQL types either, but it's modeled on a simplified version of SQL types).
+The database has, like most DBMS's, a type system distinct from that of the programming language used to implement the DBMS.
+(The DBMS doesn't quite provide SQL types either, but it's modeled on a simplified version of SQL types).

 The `databox` directory contains classes which represents values stored in